howtographql/howtographql/content/backend/typescript-apollo/9-deployment.md

 <Instruction>

-Set the `DATABASE_URL` secret using the url retreived from your Heroku app.
+Set the `DATABASE_URL` secret using the URL retreived from your Heroku app.

 ```bash(path=".../hackernews-typescript/")
 gh secret set DATABASE_URL